Google Ads Starter Pack for Print-On-Demand

-According to Google, 50% of the traffic on website and web searches comes from mobile devices.
+According to Google, 50% of the traffic on websites and web searches comes from mobile devices.
 Therefore, it is simple to realize that mobile plays an important role in enhancing your store’s conversion rate.
-For mobile targeting, you need to split mobile optimization to 2 tactics:
+For mobile targeting, you need to split mobile optimization into 2 tactics:

 1 - Optimize your website to be mobile responsive

-What you need to do here is checking your page speed, navigation and mobile responses for taking actions on your store site.
+What you need to do here is to check your page speed, navigation and mobile responses for taking actions on your store site.
 You can follow the instruction in our organic marketing article to learn more about optimizing page speed and navigation design.

 2 - Optimize your ads to be mobile-friendly